reyanshmishra/Rey-MusicPlayer/README.md

 # Rey-MusicPlayer
-I Created this application as my college project and when I was learning android or should I say programming so whatever the code you will find wouldn't be great it not even close to beta but I would like to share it with you guys
+I Created this application as my college project and when I was learning android or should I say programming so whatever the code you will find wouldn't be great or not even close to beta but I would like to share it with you guys
 "Thanks".
 <H1>APP FEATURES</H1>